Shiny White Suburban

 What’s that? he asks, peering over his laptop.

-Like armchair politics, he says, chuckling at his own joke.
+So like armchair politics, he says, chuckling at his own joke.

 *

-I’ve lost the secondary burn.
 Smoke billows across the yard in choking gray sheets.

-Reaching into a brush pile for kindling, there’s movement in my periphery, then a high-pitched whistle before the groundhog bolts from the pile, heading for my feet, her black eyes shining.
+Reaching into a brush pile for kindling, there’s movement in my periphery, then a high-pitched whistle before the groundhog bolts from the pile, heading for my feet, black eyes shining.
 Stepping to the side, my shoe catches the edge of a canvas tub and sends me to the ground.

 From this perspective, I can see two small heads peering from the hole she’s running for, and before I can get back on my feet, she and her pups disappear into their burrow.